ncachanosky/website/content/slides/fmi/capital_theory/index.md

 Capital heterogeneity vs formal economics

-* For the kind of mathematics used in econoimcs, **homogeneous** capital is *easy* and *convenient*
+* For the kind of mathematics used in economics, **homogeneous** capital is *easy* and *convenient*
-* To model capital heterogenity increases the complexity of the model
+* Modeling capital heterogeneity increases the complexity of the model
 * Capital heterogeneity was set aside and mathematical tractability took priority
 </p></div>